First-Time Homebuyer & Second-Change Savings Account Program

 Did You Know?

-- Accounts may be opened by first-time homebuyers and those re-entering the housing market, if they have not owned a home within three years.
+- Accounts may be opened by first-time homebuyers and those re-entering the housing market, if they have not owned a home within ten years.

 - Savings from the account can be used to pay for a down payment and/or closing costs for the purchase of a single-family dwelling.